moefh/win-remote-control/README.md

 This is a small Windows program that sits on the systray accepting network connections on TCP port `5555`.
 Incoming connections with key names cause keyboard events to be sent to Windows.

-[Netcat](https://en.wikipedia.org/wiki/Netcat) is an easy way to do send keys.
+[Netcat](https://en.wikipedia.org/wiki/Netcat) is an easy way to send keys.
 If the IP address of your Windows PC is `192.179.1.20`, running

     echo "ALT+F4" | nc 192.168.1.20 5555